HaivuUK/LaTeX-Guides/docs/index.md

 - [NewComputerModern](https://ctan.org/pkg/newcomputermodern) - A modern expanded font for LaTeX that is similar to computer modern.
 - [TeXnique](https://texnique.xyz/) - A fun online game to practice writing equations in LaTeX.
 - [Detexify](http://detexify.kirelabs.org/classify.html) - A tool to find the LaTeX command for the symbol you want to write.

+A template for writing a thesis in LaTeX can be found [here](thesis.md).

 ## Contact